-Don't some of the best things in life sometimes come about by happenstance (says he, grinning from the driving seat of an Aston Martin*)?
-Or maybe that 'happenstance' points the way to where one ought to be going.
-With me, that way was writing and publishing.
+Don't some of the best things in life sometimes come about by happenstance?
+And maybe that 'happenstance' points the way to go.
+With me, it was writing and publishing.

-I'm known principally as an expert on the history of the London taxi and as the Author of Carbodies - the Complete Story, the book that underpinned my knowledge of the history of London taxis.
+I'm known principally for being an expert on the history of the London taxi and as the Author of Carbodies - the Complete Story.

-I now run Earlswood Press and write books and the occasional magazine article on a full-time basis.
+I now write books and the occasional magazine article.
 Below, you can see the topics I'm researching or am generally interested in.